microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Language (for example, Currency has no accents for 'a' but has for 's')
    - [ ] Toolbar position (test every option, some had issues before)
    - [ ] Input delay
+   - [ ] Exclude some apps.
+Verify that Quick Accent is not activated for them.

 ### Text Extractor
  * Enable Text Extractor.
 Then: